M-Shan/TechCrunch/projects/psl_website/README.md

 # PSL News Website

-## The purpose of this project is to display the grabbed information of psl matches
-onto a website that is more helpful for the user to read and understad
+## The purpose of this project is to display the grabbed information of psl matches onto a website that is more helpful for the user to read and understad

 ## How to create your own website that displays PSL matches information

 > In order to perform this task, we can use a sophisticated web development framework specifically designed for python i.e. **Django**.
-This framwork works on a basic principle called **Don't repeat yourself**.
-It means that its better to keep ypur code simple and non-repeatable.
+This framework works on a basic principle called **Don't repeat yourself**.
+It means that its better to keep your code simple and non-repeatable.

 ### Features of Django
 > Being a high-level python web framework, Django offers variety of features that makes it different from